HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 • total_vat_amounts - a list of VAT rates used in the invoice, along with the calculated total VAT amounts for each rate.

 • total_amount - total invoice amount including VAT and all discounts (except payment term discounts).
-It's the sum of discounted_subtotal and total_vat_amount.
+It's the sum of discounted_subtotal and total_vat_amount, minus total_withholding_tax (if any).

 • total_amount_with_credit_notes - this is total_amount minus the amounts of all credit notes issued for this invoice.
 The value is updated whenever a new credit note is issued for this invoice.

 • amount_due - the remaining amount to be paid for this invoice.
-Initially equals to total_amount_with_credit_notes.
-After the invoice is fully paid, amount_due becomes 0.
+Initially, it equals the total_amount_with_credit_notes value and is automatically adjusted with each payment made towards the invoice.
+After the invoice is fully paid, the amount_due becomes 0.

 • amount_paid - the total amount paid towards an invoice.
 The initial value starts at 0 and can be continually updated for partially paid invoices.
-For more information, see Mark an invoice as partially paid.
+For more information, see Record payments on an invoice.

 • amount_to_pay - this is amount_due adjusted to reflect the currently effective discount (if any) defined by the payment terms.
 Payment terms discounts take effect once the invoice has been issued.